plforacle/mysql-rag/introduction/introduction.md

 In this lab, you will be guided through the following steps:

+- Lab 1: Create a Compute instance
-Lab 2: Build and Test Apache / PHP Installation
+- Lab 2: Build and Test Apache / PHP Installation
-Lab 3: Build Chatbot Application
+- Lab 3: Build Chatbot Application
-Lab 4: Install Enterprise Edition
+- Lab 4: Install Enterprise Edition
-Lab 5: Setup Sakila Sample Database and configure Vector datatype Lab 6: Build and MySQL Vector AI Application
+- Lab 5: Setup Sakila Sample Database and configure Vector datatype
+- Lab 6: Build and MySQL Vector AI Application

 You may now **proceed to the next lab**